maydayv7/dotfiles/README.md

 The authentication credentials are stored in a private repository containing passwords and other security keys, which is imported into the configuration as an `input`, and cloned using the `Github` authentication token.
 User passwords are made using the command `mkpasswd -m sha-512` and are specified using the `hashedPassword` option

 ##### Scripts
-A system management script has been included in `scripts`, invoked with the command `nixos`, which can be used to apply user and system configuration changes or perform various other useful functions
+A system management script has been included in `modules/system/scripts`, invoked with the command `nixos`, which can be used to apply user and system configuration changes or perform various other useful functions

 ##### File System
 These configuration files can be used to setup the system using either ext4 or BTRFS (with opt-in state).
 The opt-in state (using TMPFS for `/`) allows for a vastly improved experience, preventing any cruft to form and exerting total control over the system's state, by erasing the system at every boot, keeping only what's required/defined